Samira Fazal

 Samira Fazal is a Pakistani author and screenwriter.
 She is best known for writing the scripts for the dramas Dastaan, Vasl, Khamoshiyan, Bari Aapa, and Mera Naseeb.
 She earned a Lux Style Award for Best TV Writer 2012.

+Early life and career

+Fazal was born on 10 December 1976 in Sialkot, Punjab, Pakistan.

+In 2014, Indian author Chitra Divakaruni claimed that the script of Fazal's drama serial Mera Naseeb was a plagiarized version of Divakaruni's book Sister of My Heart.